zachmccabe/beijing/docs/faq.md

 ---
 layout: ratyear
 title: FAQ
-date: 2018-04-18
-update: 2020-04-23
+date: 2020-04-23
-description: FAQ for the Photographers Field Guide to Beijing
+description: Got a question about The Photographers Field Guide to Beijing?

 ---